Bat Boy: The Musical: New York City Center, 2025

-"More Blood/Kill the Bat Boy!" is included on the Original London Cast Recording.
-For the London West End production and cast recording, "Inside Your Heart" is replaced with the song "Mine, All Mine", and "Ugly Boy"/"Whatcha Wanna Do?" are replaced by a song called "Hey Freak".
-This recording begins with the end portion of dialogue before (and segues into) "Hold Me, Bat Boy".
-It is underscored by a portion of the song "The Cave".
-The track is titled "Dude!
-What is It?".

 Awards and critical reception

 Bat Boy: The Musical won the awards for best Off-Broadway musical including the Lucille Lortel Award, two Richard Rodgers Awards from the American Academy of Arts and Letters, and the Outer Critics Circle Award in 2001.
 Regional productions of Bat Boy have been nominated for and won awards including the 2003 Elliot Norton Award (Boston, Massachusetts). and the 1998 Ovation Awards (Los Angeles).

 The off-Broadway production received very positive reviews.
 In his review for The New York Times, Bruce Weber wrote, "It's remarkable what [this show's] intelligent wit can accomplish".
 John Lahr of The New Yorker called it "a giggling cult hit" and "the only play in the history of the theatre whose hero ends Act I with a rabbit in his mouth, and who moves on in Act II to an entire cow's head."
 Curtain-Up praised : "Laurence O'Keefe's peppy and melodic pop-rock score... played by a five piece combo".
 Deven May received the Theatre World Award for his performance as Bat Boy.

 The West End reviews were less positive.
 The CurtainUp reviewer wrote, "[U]nless Bat Boy The Musical gathers a cult audience, I fear it will not linger.
 The newspaper critics do sometimes get it wrong, ... but they have been less kind to Bat Boy than the West Virginians portrayed in the musical."
 The subsequent sell-out 2006 Edinburgh Festival production of the revised score used in the West End received very positive reviews, with many suggesting the show suited this more 'scaled-down' style.